bscranton/bscranton.github.io/dnd2025/chargen.md

 Your ranger might have drones instead of actual animals.
 Good luck figuring out how the hell a druid fits into a city run by an oppressive empire and a bunch of megacorps.
 (Let's be real, you're an ecoterrorist.)

+#### A note on tool proficiencies.

+Backgrounds and classes both tend to hand out tool proficiencies and traditionally players have kind of ignored those unless they want to pick locks or something.
+There tend to be less useful tools in the usual quasi-medieval setting.
+By constrast a retro-future game has a lot of potential tools.
+I'm not even going to try to make a comprehensive list but if you want a proficiency bonus for stunt driving your Harley or using your Gameboy as a hacking tool you better come up with some tool proficiencies like motorcycles and computers on your own.
+You are free to trade out class or background tool proficiencies where it makes sense.

 ### Buy gear and shit.